mlijahan/Cooling_Load_Estimator_for_Buildings/README.md

 # Installation
-You can readily run the main.py file with a Python compiler.
-If you need the main.exe file please send an Email malihehjahanbakhsh.eng@gmail.com
+You can readily download source codes and the main.exe file and Source code(zip) folder from the below link: https://github.com/mlijahan/Cooling_Load_Estimator_for_Buildings/releases/tag/V0.1.0 then, extract the zip folder and copy cooling_load.db and srcs folder into the same directory as main.exe file; Now you can run main.exe file.

 # Instructor
 [Video Instruction]